Capture of Vrnograč: Fighting and aftermath

 The offensive commenced in late January with OG "Pauk"'s attack on the ARBiH salient around Podzvizd and Mala Kladuša.
 In more than a week of fighting, the offensive gained almost no ground, and a second attack a week later was even less successful.
 In the second half of February the attacking forces achieved better results, and managed to advance south east of Velika Kladusa towards the villages of Podzvizd, Elezovići and Šumatac.
 RDB troops under Božović captured some territory to the north near Podzvizd in late February, but the ARBiH 505th and 506th Brigades soon drove them out.
 Attacking from the west around Johovica, APWB and SVK units managed to capture and retain small areas around Mala Kladuša.
 These slow gains were made by APWB and SVK infantry grinding away in hard fighting and backed by superior firepower.

 In March, the attacking forces began to gradually capture ground.
 In the first week of March, OG "Pauk" advanced in the north, slowly taking territory from the stubborn defenders.
-By 21 March, the Yugoslav, Serb and APWB troops had taken most of the Podzvizd salient and began a thrust towards Vrnograc.
+By 21 March, the Yugoslav, Serb and APWB troops had taken most of the Podzvizd salient and began a thrust towards Vrnograč.
 They attacked towards the town on two axes; one north east from Mala Kladuša, and the other south from the Bosanska Bojna area.
 The nature of the fighting remained the same, slow and grinding progress, incrementally gaining ground.
-In mid-April, somewhat of a breakthrough occurred when the APWB/SVK troops captured a series of villages and advanced about a kilometre towards Vrnograc from the west.
+In mid-April, somewhat of a breakthrough occurred when the APWB/SVK troops captured a series of villages and advanced about a kilometre towards Vrnograč from the west.
 In May there was no major fighting, but some low-level skirmishing saw the APWB capture a couple of villages.
-The defence of Vrnograc began to collapse in mid-June, when the ARBiH 505th and 506th brigades pulled out of the town under unrelenting pressure.
+The defence of Vrnograč began to collapse in mid-June, when the ARBiH 505th and 506th brigades pulled out of the town under unrelenting pressure.
 In the following week, OG "Pauk" pushed another 2 km past the town before the 5th Corps defences solidified.
 Major fighting between the APWB/SVK forces and the 5th Corps then paused until July.